Bhikshu Gyomyo Nakamura: Works

 In 2008 Bhikshu Gyomyo Nakamura released his first album entitled "Dharma Songs" with Laura Levin.

 The main massage of this album is to tell in simple words the Teachings of Buddha and philosophy of Nature.

 In 2011 after Tōhoku earthquake and tsunami He released prayer album "3/11" with idea from Western music tradition which has a deep roots in Christianity.

 The "Another side of Buddhism" album (2011) expresses the innermost feelings nurtured in the depths of His heart.

 Temple and Shanti stupa

-In 1985 He builed buddhist temple in Ladakh, Nothern India and in 1991 He completed the building of the Shanti Stupa,Ladakh.
+In 1985 he built buddhist temples in Ladakh, Northern India and in 1991 he completed the building of the Shanti Stupa, Ladakh.
 The Shanti Stupa holds the relics of the Buddha at its base, enshrined by the 14th Dalai Lama himself.
-Shanti stupa has provides beautiful and panoramic view of the surrounding landscape.
+Shanti stupa has a panoramic view of the surrounding landscape.
 This has become a primary reason for Shanti Stupa to become a popular tourist attraction, apart from its religious significance.

-In 1996 He opened World Buddhist Centre where people come from all over the world.
+In 1996 he opened World Buddhist Centre where people come from all over the world.
 He established main temple building in 2011 which is capable of accommodating over 300 visitors at one time.